 Here's an infographic that shows 25 popular cannabis terpenes ordered by their reported effect of 'Uplifting' to 'Calmimg'.
 The terpene colors can then be used to create a terpene profile, or colorful terpene spectrum for each product.

 Quantitative values for individual terpenes in products are not always on the product label.
 Some producers make the terpene test results available in online, so you have to work a little.
 Product labels and packaging really should contain quantitative information about ALL of the active and added ingredients in a product so patients & consumers can make more informed decisions...and most importantly have more control over their own experience and quality of life.

-Here is a visualization method that the Emerald Cup has adopted.
+Below is a visualization method that the Emerald Cup has adopted.
 Their chart includes 17 terpenes, but omits a few that we see often in analysis reports.
 We added these few to our list.
 This colorful, graphic method makes it simple to quickly understand the terpenes actually in the cannabis or hemp product in your hand.
 Take a look and tell us what you think.

-Below is the chart for a flower sample that is dominant in Limonene and Caryophyllene, and has a total terpene content of 2.8%.
+This is the chart for a flower sample that is dominant in Limonene and Caryophyllene, and has a total terpene content of 2.8%.
 The total terpene content can be misleading without context.
 The lab could have tested for only 40 terpenes and 2.8% is good.
 But if the lab tested for 160 terpenes and the total is only 2.8%, that's NOT very good.

 The actual amounts of the top 5 to 10 terpenes is the most important terpene information to look for.

 The next flower sample is dominant in Myrcene and Caryophyllene and has a total terpene content of 3.5%.